Managing Osteoarthritis and Staying Well

-Among the workshops and classes geared toward patients with osteoarthritis in the Fall of 2011 are:
+Among the workshops and classes geared toward patients with osteoarthritis are:

 - Gentle Yoga to Ease Arthritis: The slow, controlled physical movement of yoga can provide pain relief, relax stiff muscles, ease sore joints, and help build strength.
 The stretches and deep breathing relaxation can also provide needed range of motion exercise and improve blood circulation.
 This class is designed to ease participants into gentle stretches from lying, sitting, and standing positions.

 - Dance for Fitness and Fun: Studies have shown that dance maintains cardiovascular fitness, enhances emotional well-being, strengthens weight-bearing bones, and slows loss of bone mass.
 Learn ballroom dancing while improving strength, balance, and overall fitness with our professional dance instructor/dance therapist.
 The class will begin with a fun warm-up session that is done both standing and sitting.
 You will leave each week able to step out to a different dance including the Tango, Merengue, Rumba, and Waltz.

 - Better Balance for Older Adults: This course will consist of unique exercises selected for individuals who would like to increase their balance control and decrease the risk of falls.
 This program incorporates a set of slow, simple movements adapted from a variety of Eastern modalities including Yoga and T’ai Chi Chih.

 To explore all the classes and workshops offered at HSS, please view our Event Calendar.